Home Generators: Power Up When the Power’s Out

 It really doesn’t matter what month of the year it is; power outages can occur at any time.
 Heavy rains, snow or ice, high winds, summer heat and excessive power loads, an errant driver, a lightning storm, or even a squirrel touching the wrong part of a transformer can all lead to power loss.

-When considering a home generator, you basically have three choices: a portable generator and a few extension cords; a portable generator that is connected to your home’s main electric panel; or a standby generator that is connected to your home’s main electric panel.
+When considering a home generator, you basically have three choices: a portable generator and a few extension cords; a portable generator that is connected to your home’s main electric panel; or a standby generator that is connected to your home’s main electric panel (by Xpert Electric or similar services).

 The portable generator and extension cord solution is obviously the easiest and least expensive choice.
-A small- to medium-sized portable generator will put out between 1,000 to 5,000 watts, and will cost around $400 to $800.
+A small- to medium-sized portable generator will put out between 1,000 to 5,000 watts, and will cost around $400 to $800, you can also get them at a local Generator Rental shop.
 With this setup, you will be able to run most of the electrical items in your home that are plugged into a typical wall outlet.
 This would include your refrigerator, freezer, cell phone charger, microwave, computer, fan, small air-conditioning window unit, coffee maker, and the like.
 You won’t be able to run everything at once, but if the weather is not extremely hot or cold, and if you happen to like camping, you might be just fine for a few days.

-Most portable generators run on gasoline or diesel fuel, and you can get standby generators that also run on either gas or diesel.
+Most portable generators run on gasoline or diesel fuel, and you can get a generator for hire that also runs on either gas or diesel.
 However, with a standby generator your best bet is to get one that runs on either propane or natural gas.
 That way you can safely store a lot more fuel and you won’t have to worry about the fuel going bad from sitting too long.

 With a few Google searches, a little bit of preplanning and a back-up generator, Marsha will be better prepared to weather that next “dark and stormy night.”